powsybl/powsybl-tutorials/metrix/src/main/README.md

 ## How to install metrix
 In this chapter we will install Powsybl-METRIX on your environment.
 You can skip this part if Powsybl-METRIX is already set up.
-1. **Clone the repository** : open a terminal in the directory of your choice, and enter the following command line :
+1. **Clone the repository**: open a terminal in the directory of your choice, and enter the following command line:
    <code> git clone https://github.com/powsybl/powsybl-metrix.git </code>
-2. **Install Metrix** : go in the cloned repository, and run the script `./install.sh`.
+2. **Install Metrix**: go in the cloned repository directory, and run the script `./install.sh`.
    When you are asked if you want a full or a metrix installation, select "full".
 When you are asked if you want to add Powsybl-metrix to the path, select "yes".

 ## 1- Network presentation

-The network used for this lab consists of 6 stations, all connected by two parallel lines with the same electrotechnical characteristics (same resistance and same reactance for each line), as well as two HVDC and a TD.
+The network used for this practicals consists of 6 substations, all connected by two parallel lines with the same electrotechnical characteristics (same resistance and same reactance for each line), as well as two HVDC lines and a Phase-Shifter Transformer (PST).
 It also features 4 groups and three loads.\
 ![image](images/reseau_6_noeuds_ss_HDVC.png)

-The network is described in an "iidm" format (which is the native Powsybl network representation format).
+The network is described in a file in the "iIDM" format (the native Powsybl network representation format).
 It can be found in the folder `src/main/resources/3A/data/reseau_6noeuds.xiidm`.

-in this TP,each station and line's name refers to cardinal points:
+In this practicals, each station and line's name refers to cardinal points:
 - NO: North West
 - N: North
 - NE: North East